nerves-project/nerves_initramfs/README.md

 blkid()            | Print out information about all block devices cmd()              | Run an external program.
 The first argument is the path to
                    | the program, the next is the first argument, and so on.
+fwup_revert()      | Run fwup with the appropriate parameters to revert to the
+                   | previous firmware.
 help()             | Print out help when running in the REPL info(...)          | Prints any arguments passed to it ls()               | List files a directory